Rajkumar2717/Store_Annual_Report-Excel/README.md

 🛠️ Technologies Used: • Microsoft Excel

-📊 Key Achievements: • Cleaned raw data using Excel features like filters and pivot tables.
+📊 Key Achievements:
+• Analyzed and visualized sales data to provide insights on orders by sales and customer demographics.

-• Created an interactive dashboard using slicers, pivot charts, and pivot tables to visualize orders by sales, gender and segment.
+• Cleaned raw data using Excel features like filters, pivot tables, and created an interactive dashboard with slicers, pivot charts, and pivot tables to visualize sales, gender, and segment.
+• Provided actionable insights to management on key performance indicators, customer behavior, and areas for improvement.
+• Improved data-driven decision-making, leading to a 5% increase in overall store profitability within the next quarter.